 The hydrogen highway plan states that 150 to 200 hydrogen fueling stations throughout the State (approximately one station every 20 miles on the States major highways) would make hydrogen fuel available to the vast majority of Californians.

 Studies by the California Fuel Cell Partnership and others estimate that the initial fueling network will cost $75 – $200 million, the majority of the investment coming from private investment by energy companies, automakers, high-tech firms, and other companies.

 David Ouwerkerk, Manager, Commercial & Strategic Projects, General Motors, brought it home “In the hey-day of the railroads, each railroad company was sure they would be the winner.
-At the end of the day America had 13 different gauges of railways, instead of an cohesive infrastructure.”
+At the end of the day, America had 13 different gauges of railways, instead of a cohesive infrastructure.”

 The CaFCP is currently comprised of automotive, energy, technology and government members.
 Associate members provide expertise in hydrogen and methanol fueling.*

 *Automotive members DaimlerChrysler, Ford, GM, Honda, Hyundai, Nissan, Toyota, and Volkswagen occupy indoor garage “bays” designed to house vehicles for routine servicing, repairs, and diagnostic purposes.